 When a payment is received by the defendant, the payment will be pro-rated (if multiple victims).
 Payment will be held in trust for 30 days before a check is disbursed to the victim(s).

-We will make every effort to obtain the defendant’s compliance however, we cannot guarantee payment.
+We will refer restitution owed to you for collections; however, we cannot guarantee payment.

 If I am a victim, what do I do if I have moved or have a name change?